AhmedEssam78/library-management-system/README.md

    - The entire application is containerized using Docker with a MySQL database running in a separate container.
    - Running the project with `docker-compose` automatically sets up the containers for the Node.js app and MySQL database.

-#### **Technologies Used**:
-- **Node.js**: Server-side JavaScript runtime for building the application.
-- **Express.js**: Web framework for building the RESTful API.
-- **Sequelize**: ORM for connecting and interacting with MySQL.
-- **MySQL**: Relational database for storing books, borrowers, and borrowing records.
-- **Docker**: Containerization tool for easy deployment of the Node.js application and MySQL database.
-- **Express-Rate-Limit**: Middleware for implementing rate limiting on certain API endpoints.
-- **Basic-Auth**: Middleware for securing specific API routes with username/password authentication.
-- **Moment.js**: Library for handling dates, particularly for calculating due dates and exporting records from a specific time range.
-- **json2csv**: Library for exporting data to CSV format.
-- **Jest**: Testing framework for writing and running unit tests.

 #### **Installation & Setup**: